configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ---
 id: user-condition
 title: User Condition
-description: A user condition is a condition that is based on the evaluation of a user attribute.
-It is used to determine whether a targeting rule is a match or not for a specific user.
+description: A user condition is a condition that is based on the comparison of a user attribute and a preset value (comparison value).
+It allows you to define targeting rules which target users based on their properties.
 ---

 ## What is a user condition?